fhmwg/current-tags/implementation-notes.md

 ## Inappropriate text

-Any free-text field might contain abusive or inappropriately-shared prviate content.
+Any free-text field might contain content that violates a site's code of conduct, such as abusive or inappropriately-shared prviate content.
 As with all fields, inappropriate text *must not* be edited without user involvement;
 if user involvement is unable to resolve the issue, the entire field *may* be removed.